PixelatedStarfish/Colas-Enumeration/readme.txt

 The time to process 10^10^4 has dropped from over 30 seconds to less than a quarter of a second on my machine.

 -v1.0-

 Initial release

 --Legal--

-Cola's Enumeration is by PixelatedStarfish.
+Cola's Enumeration is by AndrewJ (PixelatedStarfish).
 Copyright 2024 Conway's illion Converter is by Fish.
 Copyright 2023

 MIT License